 As one of the founders of the Lapan Sunshine Foundation, he has served on the board of the Foundation since its inception and oversees the management of the Foundation's endowment and yearly budget.
 He takes an active leadership role in the development of the Foundation's programs and mission.
 He visits the Lapan College & Career Club (LCC) on a weekly basis to interact with the students and to keep his finger on the pulse of the programs.
 In addition to LCC, the family supports various world charities, helps outstanding students with graduate and postgraduate scholarships, and supports NCAA athletic programs.

-David enjoys spending time with his wife, Jackie, and their 5 kids: Lisa, Dana, Kasey, Katie and Olivia.
+David enjoys spending time with his wife, Jackie, and their 6 kids: Lisa, Dana, Kasey, Katie, Olivia and Tillman.
 David and Jackie, when not at the clubhouse, are traveling, working out, going to country concerts and watching sporting events.

 She began her career in the entertainment industry, working at a talent agency and for Broadway producers, where she produced among other projects the Broadway production of Martin Short’s Fame Becomes Me.
 After graduating law school, she practiced at the premiere entertainment firm Hansen Jacobson, representing primarily writers and producers, before returning again to producing under the production banner Something Kreative, producing multiple films and television shows.